astronomer/docs/astro/set-up-data-lineage.md

 ## Enable/Disable OpenLineage

-In Astro, OpenLineage is used to extract lineage metadata for your Airflow operators and to configure Astro Alerts.
-By default, OpenLineage is enabled for your Astro Deployment.
+Astro uses OpenLineage to extract lineage metadata for your Airflow operators and to send Astro alerts.
+By default, OpenLineage is enabled for all Astro Deployments.

 To disable it, add the following line to your `Dockerfile`:

 `ENV OPENLINEAGE_DISABLED = True`

-Then, restart your Astro project for the changes to take effect.
+Deploy your Astro project for the changes to take effect in your Deployment.

 To enable OpenLineage, you can either set `ENV OPENLINEAGE_DISABLED = False` or remove this line from your `Dockerfile`.

 ## View SQL source code